BatesJ72/ImpressiveSQLScripts/README.md

-# ImpressiveSQLScripts
+# Impressive SQL Scripts

-These are scripts I've written that are long and complicated.
-I'm being a show-off and putting them here to impress people.
+These are SQL scripts I've written that give an idea of the depth of my knowledge in SQL.